Surface Pro X: Specs, price, and everything you need to know

 The Surface Pro X originally came out on October 2nd 2019, so it’s been around for a while.
 The following year, Microsoft refreshed it by putting a new SQ2 processor in the higher-end SKUs.
 However, the new processor was just an overclocked version of the first one.

 Now, we’re seeing a second refresh, and it’s also a minor one.
 It’s the same model we had previously, but it’s Wi-Fi only so it’s less expensive.
-That one will be available on October 5th, coinciding with the launch of Windows 11, but you can pre-order it now.
+That one was released on October 5th, coinciding with the launch of Windows 11.

 What is the price of the Surface Pro X?